system76/docs/content/add-a-printer-pop.md

 ### Assign a Static IP Address to the Printer

 Connectivity issues can occur when the printer is assigned an address using DHCP.
 Assigning a permanent, static IP address will resolve these issues.
 Reference your printer manufacturer's documentation for this process.
 Be aware that simply using the printer's assigned DHCP address as a static IP may cause a future address conflict.
-Additional router configuration may be required to reserve specific addresses within our outside of a DHCP address pool.
+Additional router configuration may be required to reserve specific addresses within or outside of a DHCP address pool.
 If your printer is being deployed on a corporate network, contact your network administrator for this process.

 ## Useful Commands